 UEFI BIOS in FORSIS industrial PCs

-FORSIS is currently converting the industrial computer series to the INTEL CORE-i SKYLAKE CPU generation.
-You can find further information here.
+Currently, FORSIS is converting the industrial computer series to the INTEL CORE-i SKYLAKE CPU generation.
+Further information can be found here.

-This change of the system board not only brings the technical advantages of the new CPU generation with it, but also a change in the BIOS from LEGACY to UEFI.
-You will find further information below.
+This change of the system board not only brings with it the technical advantages of the new CPU generation, but also a change in the BIOS from LEGACY to UEFI.
+Below you will find further information.

-The main task of the BIOS is to make the computer operational.
-When the system is started, the BIOS initializes the individual components on the mainboard of the PC and then checks the functionality of the PC.
+The main task of the BIOS is to make the computer ready for operation.
+When the system starts, the BIOS initializes the individual components on the mainboard of the PC and then checks the functionality of the PC.

-It then transfers control of the PC to the operating system installed on the computer.
-The BIOS can also be used to change system settings and to switch individual components and interfaces on and off.
+It then hands over control of the PC to the operating system installed on the computer.
+The BIOS can also be used to change system settings and switch individual components and interfaces on and off.

-The basic tasks of UEFI are basically the same as with the BIOS, but it also offers some additional functions.
-UEFI was launched on the initiative of Intel, AMD, Microsoft, Hewlett-Packard and other hardware manufacturers.
-The aim was to develop an interface that is easier to use and that makes better use of the graphic capabilities of modern hardware than the conventional BIOS.
-On Windows computers, UEFI is only used on a 64-bit operating system.
+The basic tasks of UEFI are basically the same as BIOS, but it also offers some additional functions.
+UEFI was created at the initiative of Intel, AMD, Microsoft, Hewlett-Packard and other hardware manufacturers.
+The aim was to develop an easier-to-use interface that makes better use of the graphical possibilities of modern hardware than the conventional BIOS.
+On Windows computers, UEFI is only used on 64-bit operating systems.

-- UEFI contains all the important drivers that Windows needs to start the system.
-This enables e.g. a faster boot because the UEFI BIOS has included a standard driver for the network card.
-In addition, access to the network without an operating system is possible, e.g. to download and install firmware updates.
+- UEFI contains all important drivers that Windows needs for the system start.
+This enables, for example, a faster boot because the UEFI BIOS includes a standard driver for the network card.
+It is also possible to access the network without an operating system, e.g. to download and install firmware updates.

-- Updates can be loaded and installed directly with UEFI - with the BIOS, the update must first be downloaded to a computer and only then can the BIOS be programmed
+- Updates can be loaded and installed directly with UEFI - with the BIOS, the update must first be downloaded to a computer before the BIOS can be programmed

-- Hard disks are partitioned differently with UEFI: Instead of just 4 primary partitions (BIOS), UEFI can set up up to 128 partitions
+- Hard drives are partitioned differently with UEFI: Instead of just 4 primary partitions (BIOS), UEFI can set up up to 128 partitions

-- UEFI can be processed up to Z-byte large storage media (BIOS: 2.2 TByte = 32BIT)
+UEFI can process storage media up to Z bytes in size (BIOS: 2.2 TB = 32BIT)

-- UEFI offers extended security functions such as support for the TPM chip and Secure Boot
+- UEFI offers advanced security features such as TPM chip support and Secure Boot

-The goal of TPM: Only software that is considered trustworthy is permitted on the system.
+The goal of TPM: Only software that is considered trustworthy is allowed on the system.
 In this way, viruses and malware should be combated consistently.
-The data is also stored on the computer in encrypted form.
+The data is also stored encrypted on the computer.